terao-ryohei/fully-faired-react/README.md

 # fully-faired-react
-aim at one of the most useful &amp; scalable ReactJS.
+Aim at one of the most useful &amp; scalable ReactJS.